ElephanZ/Database-Project/README.md

 9. Find the most expensive surgery of the current month

 And 3 triggers:
-1. Update _total_cost_ in _Operation_ every time a new material is inserted in _Material_ among those useful for the repair.
+1. Update _total_cost_ in _Operation_ every time a material is inserted in _Material_ among those useful for the repair.
 2. Update _total_cost_ in _Operation_ every time a material useful for repair is deleted in _Material_.
 3. Prevents the insertion of a device into an already occupied slot.